 - you are willing to support the child maintain their connection with their birth family, culture and community into the future.

-If the criteria has been met, the case will go to the OPG team for a formal assessment.
+If the Phase 1 criteria has been met, the case will be referred to the Long Term Guardianship Assessment Team for a Phase 2 assessment.

 See the Step by Step Carer Competencies (PDF 219KB) for more details about what will be assessed.

-An OPG care plan covers the child's care and future needs.
+An long term care plan covers the child's care and future needs.

 The plan will cover: